 Matthew Root is a sound designer turned award winning director.
 Since moving to South Korea in 2011 he has worked with clients such as Reebok and The Discovery Channel.
 In 2017 he complete his first feature length documentary titled AFTER THE SEWOL which picked up numerous awards during the 2017 international film festival circuit including Best Documentary at the World Documentary Awards.

 Sergi Rubió has an extensive filmography dating back to 1993, which includes work as both director and producer of shorts and documentaries.
-At the age of 18, he directed his first feature-length film, Torrella, una vida pel cinema (1997), a biographical documentary on the life of Catalan writer Josep Torrella.
+In 1996, at the age of 18, he directed his first feature-length film, Torrella, una vida pel cinema, a biographical documentary on the life of Catalan writer Josep Torrella.
 He completed what became his first critical success, his short Mohamed (2001), which competed in various International Film Festivals.
 Along with awards, the film won him a scholarship to further his studies at the New York Film Academy.
 His films have been nominated at numerous festivals, including the Barcelona Independent Film Festival, the European Short Film Festival, and the Catalonian International Film Festival.
+He has also won awards for his films A Shadow on My Path (2004) and Silence (2007).
 In an era of analog format for video, Sergi always chose to shoot in celluloid, a choice he continues to defend to this day with the arrival of digital film.